 A dominant condition is inherited from only one of your parents.
-When the 'faulty' gene pairs up with the gene from your other parent, it is the dominant one and ‘switches on’ the condition.
-When someone who carries the aniridia gene has a child with someone who does not carry the aniridia gene there is a 50% chance that the aniridia gene will be passed to a child.
+When the "faulty" gene pairs up with the gene from your other parent, it is the dominant one and "switches on" the condition.
+When someone who carries the aniridia gene has a child with someone who does not carry the aniridia gene there is a 50 per cent chance that the aniridia gene will be passed to a child.
 If a child does not inherit the aniridia gene they cannot pass it on to their children.
 The most common type of aniridia, called (AN)-1, is inherited through the autosomal dominant (AD) inheritance pattern.

 For more information on genetic conditions, talk to your child’s eye specialist (ophthalmologist) about obtaining a referral to a genetic counsellor at the hospital and your GP about the genetic services in your area.
-The Genetic Alliance UK can also provide you with support and information and their contact details are at the end of this information.
+Genetic Alliance UK can also provide you with support and information.

 Some rarer cases of aniridia are passed through a recessive inheritance pattern.
 For you to develop a recessively inherited type of aniridia you would need to inherit two faulty copies of a gene, one from each parent.

 Since a parent carries one normal and one faulty copy they are termed carriers of the faulty gene.
 For parents, who don’t have aniridia themselves, the normal copy compensates for the presence of the single faulty copy.
 If you inherit both faulty copies of the gene, then you will develop aniridia.